 But it does serve as a good place for bike riders looking to try out MTB riding, without going over the bars.
 It’s a very family-friendly ride, as I have seen families riding it quite easily.
 Bring your kids and get them into it!

 As for the entrance fee, I found $10 a little pricey compared to other Ontario MTB areas.
-Ganaraska is another spot I remember that just does not offering enough value for the fee.
+Ganaraska is another spot I remember that just does not offer enough value for the fee.
 (Then again how much did you pay for your bike ?!!)

 One could ride this twisty short set of loops faster as a challenge, but being two way traffic, caution has to be there for newbies coming the other way.